 - License Manager

-- General Settings of Dr.Web Anti-virus operation
+- Main settings of Dr.Web Anti-virus and particular components

-- Quarantine
+- Ouarantine Manager

-- · Anti-virus Network
+- Anti-virus Network

-- Report generation wizard.
+- Components statistics

-Before contacting Doctor Web Technical Support, generate a
+- · Report generation wizard.

-report than indicates how your operating system and Dr. Web Anti-virus are functioning.
+Before contacting Doctor Web Technical Support, generate a report than indicates how your operating system and Dr.Web Anti-virus are functioning.
 To adjust parameters, in the opened window, click Report settings.
 The report will be stored as an archive in the Doctor Web subfolder of the %USERPROFILE% directory.

 The Administrative/User mode item allows you to switch between full-function Administrative mode and restricted User mode.
 In User mode, access to settings of components is forbidden, as well as disabling of all components and self-protection.
-License Manageris not available, too.
 You need administrative rights to switch to Administrative mode.

 This item displays when you do not have administrative privileges.
-For instance, this item displays when you log into Microsoft Windows 2000 or Windows XP operating systems as a nonprivileged user, or when User Account Control of Windows Vista or Microsoft Windows 7 operating system is enabled.
-Otherwise, the item is hidden and Dr.Web Anti-virus operates in full-function mode all the time.
+For instance, this item displays when you log into Microsoft Windows XP operating systems as a non-privileged user, or when User Account Control of Windows Vista or Microsoft Windows 7 operating system is enabled.
+Otherwise, the item is hidden and SpIDer Agent menu provides access to all features.

 3.2.
-General Settings
+Main Settings